anywhichway/denodata/README.md

 - `Denobase` serializes `bigints`, `symbols`, `Dates`, and `RegExp` so that they can be restored.

-`void db.set(key:primitive|DenoKV Key,value:any,?metadata:object)`
+`void db.set(key:primitive|Deno KV Key,value:any,?metadata:object)`

-- Works like `DenoKV.set`.
+- Works like `Deno KV.set`.
 Does not manage indexes or do specialized serialization.
 - See notes at start of API section regarding `key` and `value` types.

 # Key and Value Space